PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 # Multicopter PID Tuning Guide

-> **Warning** This guide is for advanced users / experts only.
-If you don’t understand what a PID tuning is you might crash your aircraft.

-This tutorial is valid for all multi rotor setups (AR.Drone, PWM Quads / Hexa / Octo setups). **P**roportional, **I**ntegral, **D**erivative controllers are the most widespread control technique.
-There are substantially better performing control techniques (LQR/LQG) from the model predictive control, since these techniques require a more or less accurate model of the system, they not as widely used.
-The goal of all PX4 control infrastructure is move as soon as possible on MPC, since not for all supported systems models are available, PID tuning is very relevant (and PID control sufficient for many cases).

-> **Warning** NEVER do multirotor tuning with carbon fiber or carbon fiber reinforced blades.
-NEVER use damaged blades.
+This tutorial explains how to tune the PID loops on PX4 for all [multi rotor setups](../airframes/airframe_reference.md#copter) (Quads, Hexa, Octo etc).

+Tuning is required when creating a new airframe type or significantly modifying an existing supported frame.
+Generally if you're using a [supported configuration](../airframes/airframe_reference.md#copter) (e.g. using an airframe in [QGroundControl > Airframe](../config/airframe.md)) the default tuning should be acceptable (particularly for larger frames).

+> **Warning** This guide is for advanced users/experts.
+Un- or partially- tuned vehicles are likely to be unstable, and easy to crash.

 <span></span>
-> **Note** For safety reasons, the default gains are set to small value.
-You MUST increase the gains before you can expect any control responses.

-<span></span>
-> **Tip** All parameters are documented in the [Parameter Reference](../advanced_config/parameter_reference.md).
-The most important parameters are covered in this guide.
+> **Tip** The most important parameters are covered in this guide.
+Other parameters are documented in the [Parameter Reference](../advanced_config/parameter_reference.md).

 ## Introduction

+**P**roportional, **I**ntegral, **D**erivative controllers are the most widespread control technique.
+There are substantially better performing control techniques (LQR/LQG) from the model predictive control (MPC), but since these techniques require a more or less accurate model of the system, they not as widely used.
+The goal of all PX4 control infrastructure is move as soon as possible on MPC, but since not all supported systems models are available, PID tuning is very relevant (and PID control sufficient for many cases).

+### PID Controller Overview

 The PX4 `multirotor_att_control` app executes an outer loop of orientation controller, controlled by parameters:

 - Roll control ([MC_ROLL_P](../advanced_config/parameter_reference.md#MC_ROLL_P))
 - Pitch control ([MC_PITCH_P](../advanced_config/parameter_reference.md#MC_PITCH_P)
 - Yaw control ([MC_YAW_P](../advanced_config/parameter_reference.md#MC_YAW_P))

 And an inner loop with three independent PID controllers to control the attitude rates:

 - Roll rate control ([MC_ROLLRATE_P](../advanced_config/parameter_reference.md#MC_ROLLRATE_P), [MC_ROLLRATE_I](../advanced_config/parameter_reference.md#MC_ROLLRATE_I), [MC_ROLLRATE_D](../advanced_config/parameter_reference.md#MC_ROLLRATE_D))
 - Pitch rate control ([MC_PITCHRATE_P](../advanced_config/parameter_reference.md#MC_PITCHRATE_P), [MC_PITCHRATE_I](../advanced_config/parameter_reference.md#MC_PITCHRATE_I), [MC_PITCHRATE_D](../advanced_config/parameter_reference.md#MC_PITCHRATE_D))